-Responding to the needs of People Shielding - During the first lockdown 5,695 people were asked to shield as a result of underlying health conditions.
+Responding to the needs of People Shielding

+During the first lockdown 5,695 people were asked to shield as a result of underlying health conditions.
 Working with North Ayrshire Council and its contact centre, the Partnership developed information response sheets for callers to be signposted to Community Hubs, financial, housing, social isolation, wellbeing and mental health support.
-Locality Social Work Teams and Allied Health professionals supported shielding people with weekly welfare calls and calls to those most at risk continue to this day.
-To ensure that the 624 shielded people, who had not contacted the NAC contact centre for support, were followed up - the Partnership Service Access Social Care and Community Link Worker staff made telephone checks and then a 'door knocking' team made up of redeployed partnership and NAC Communities team staff made 244 home checks.
-Where contact could not be made an escalation, process was put in place with Police Scotland colleagues.
-Support, as required, continues.
+Locality Social Work Teams and Allied Health professionals supported shielding people with weekly welfare calls and calls to those most at risk continue.

-Mobilising our services - The partnership updated its pandemic response plan, business continuity plans and developed detailed mobilisation plans which highlighted the governance, decision making and escalation points to respond effectively to demand pressures.
-For example, in the 72 hours leading up to the 30 November, 98 staff in the partnership (56 NHSA&A and 42 NAC) were absent from work due to the pandemic.
-Our new approaches enable flexile remote working, reduce the need for some buildings, enhance information sharing across partner organisations, and support people in managing their own conditions safely at home.
+Mobilising our services

+The partnership updated its pandemic response plan, business continuity plans and developed detailed mobilisation plans which highlighted the governance, decision making and escalation points to respond effectively to demand pressures.

+Our new approaches enable flexible remote working, reduce the need for some buildings, enhance information sharing across partner organisations, and support people in managing their own conditions safely at home.
 Mobilisation plan information to end March 2022 are detailed in the actions section of this plan and will be subject to constant change and review to ensure an effective response.

-Health and Community Care - Delivery of home visiting services (e.g. Care at home and District Nursing Services) and Community hospital services on the mainland and to our islands have continued during the pandemic.
-All services have supported people with higher levels of clinical needs safely at home and there was a considerable spike in demand e.g. increase of 1,694 referrals for care at home resulting in a 20% increase in the planned hours.
+Health and Community Care

+Delivery of home visiting services (e.g. Care at home and District Nursing Services) and Community hospital services on the mainland and to our islands have continued during the pandemic.
 Staff have been very flexible to ensure that support continued to be delivered to those most in need e.g. working in other service areas and delaying leave.
-Locality social work team continued visits in people's homes and responded to Adult Support and Protection work effectively.
+The locality social work team continued visits in people's homes and responded to Adult Support and Protection work effectively.
 Hospital social work teams worked with acute hospital colleagues to support safe hospital discharges.
 To ensure the safety of staff, service users, care home providers, carers and unpaid carers a Personal Protective Equipment (PPE) hub was developed.

-In December a total of 2.4million pieces of PPE for care at home and care providers were supplied (add NHS supplies, NAC supplies).
-The teams also made contact on a weekly basis with individuals receiving partnership support and where Day Services were closed outreach was put in place, for example with Alzheimer Scotland for people affected by dementia.
-[Insert YouTube link to PPE hub] On the Isle of Arran a test and protect hub was developed.
+The teams also made contact on a weekly basis with individuals receiving partnership support and where Day Services were closed outreach was put in place, including working with with Alzheimer Scotland for people affected by dementia.
 GP practices redesigned their services to ensure safe access for patients and greater access for patients through technology.
 The practices continue to be supported by Mental Health Practitioners and Community link workers.
-Working with Connecting Scotland ensured our digital devices provide support to older people in our supported accommodation.
-Mental Health Services - Inpatient services at Woodland View continued.
+Working with Connecting Scotland to ensure that digital devices and access was provided to support older people in our supported accommodation.

+Mental Health Services

+Inpatient services at Woodland View continued, but have faced significant pressures due to covid community prevalence and the high acuity of patients.
 People identified as being at highest risk receive care in their homes or at day centres.
 Risk stratification helps teams make contact on a weekly basis with individuals receiving partnership support.
 Where Day Services for Learning Disability are closed, outreach has used redeployed HSCP staff and digital technology to continue supporting service users.

-We have worked with Connecting Scotland to ensure digital devices provide support to people with learning disabilities and addiction issues.
+The most vulnerable individuals have continued to receive weekly support, as a minimum, via telephone, near me technology and face to face, in person support.

+Acute Service

+The partnership supports acute teams with safe hospital discharges and their Covid response by the redeployment of nursing and allied health professionals to acute services.
+We have enhanced our hospital based social work team who work alongside acute colleagues on a daily basis to safely discharge individuals ready to go home or to a longer term care placement.

+The Partnership also facilitates supported hospital discharges and has been supporting unscheduled care responses to reduce attendance at A&E and hospital admissions.
+Significant progress has been made to reduce delays, supported by additional resources to fund care and also by using interim placements in the community for those awaiting longer term care.

+Our Pandemic Experience